dansmyers/ComputerOrganizationAndArchitecture/Assignments/3-White_Collar_Crime.md

 Submit your work using the Assignment 3 workspace on repl.it.
 As with the other projects, include a `Makefile` to build your code from source.

+## The Most Important Tip

+The key to this project is **develop incrementally**.
+These programs are not *that* hard or long, but there is a lot to understand and integrate.
+Focus on building up your solution one step at a time, testing as you go.
+You never want to move more than one step ahead without verifying that what you've written is working correctly.
+Don't be afraid to print values in order to see what your program is doing.

 ## Benford's Law

 ### Description